csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 b.
 Is the above pattern, with _C_ null and _D_ not null possible in the result of the first expression?
 Explain why or why not.

-**4.4 Testing SQL queries**: To test if a query specified in English has been cor- rectly written in SQL, the SQL query is typically executed on multiple test databases, and a human checks if the SQL query result on each test database matches the intention of the specification in English.
+**4.4 Testing SQL queries**: To test if a query specified in English has been correctly written in SQL, the SQL query is typically executed on multiple test databases, and a human checks if the SQL query result on each test database matches the intention of the specification in English.

 a.
-In Section 3.3.3 we saw an example of an erroneous SQL query which was intended to find which courses had been taught by each instruc- tor; the query computed the natural join of _instructor_, _teaches_, and _course_, and as a result unintentionally equated the _dept name_ attribute of _instructor_ and _course_.
+In Section 3.3.3 we saw an example of an erroneous SQL query which was intended to find which courses had been taught by each instructor; the query computed the natural join of _instructor_, _teaches_, and _course_, and as a result unintentionally equated the _dept name_ attribute of _instructor_ and _course_.
 Give an example of a dataset that would help catch this particular error.

 b.
-When creating test databases, it is important to create tuples in refer- enced relations that do not have any matching tuple in the referencing relation, for each foreign key.
+When creating test databases, it is important to create tuples in referenced relations that do not have any matching tuple in the referencing relation, for each foreign key.
 Explain why, using an example query on the university database.

 c.
 When creating test databases, it is important to create tuples with null values for foreign key attributes, provided the attribute is nullable (SQL allows foreign key attributes to take on null values, as long as they are not part of the primary key, and have not been declared as **not null**).
 Explain why, using an example query on the university database.

 _Hint_: use the queries from Exercise 4.1.

-**4.5** Show how to define the view _student grades_ (_ID, GPA_) giving the grade- point average of each student, based on the query in Exercise 3.2; recall that we used a relation _grade points_(_grade_, _points_) to get the numeric points associated with a letter grade.
+**4.5** Show how to define the view _student grades_ (_ID, GPA_) giving the gradepoint average of each student, based on the query in Exercise 3.2; recall that we used a relation _grade points_(_grade_, _points_) to get the numeric points associated with a letter grade.
 Make sure your view definition correctly handles the case of _null_ values for the _grade_ attribute of the _takes_ relation.

 **4.6** Complete the SQL DDL definition of the university database of Figure 4.8 to include the relations _student_, _takes_, _advisor_, and _prereq_.